LunarTides/Hearthstone.js/README.md

 - If you are on Windows, open `setup.bat`, then `run.bat`.
 - Otherwise, open a console / terminal, then run `bun install`, and `bun .` (This works on all platforms.)
+- If you're on Linux, you can run the `install.sh` script.
+This will allow you to run the game through the new `hs` command.

 ## Images